 If you’re driving, food options increase with the ability to pack a cooler.
 You can plan some simple throw-together meals and other perishables and keep them cool on the go.
 If you’re flying, you can actually travel with a good amount of food as well.
 Smaller coolers that fit within standard carry-on limits are allowed, and even ice packs as long as they’re still frozen when you go through security.
 There’s no reason not to plan ahead!

 UPON ARRIVAL/DURING YOUR STAY:

-- Temptations: Have a “safety” treat on hand for those occasions when various food options/availability might be tempting.
+Temptations: Have a “safety” treat on hand for those occasions when various food options/availability might be tempting.
 If you ultimately don’t want to eat certain things, or they aren’t on your predetermined list of “ok” indulgences, give yourself something that does fit within your food paradigm.
-Maybe it’s a quality chocolate bar, or some other quality treat that you feel good about.
-Having something (or even a few somethings) that you feel good about indulging in mindfully will help you resist temptation in the moment.
+Maybe it’s a quality chocolate bar or some other quality treat that you feel good about.
+Having something (or even a few somethings) that you feel good about indulging in mindfully will help you resist the temptation at the moment.